ihartb/b5/README.md

  - [x] 2 new affordances (interaction between characters and/or objects)
  - [x] 2 IK affordances
  - [x] behavior tree using KADAPT library
- - [-] create specific control node and assign it a behavior -[x] randomly select one from list, might be like selectorshuffle tho, idk i cant think of another type
+ - [x] create specific control node and assign it a behavior -[x] randomly select one from list, might be like selectorshuffle tho, idk i cant think of another type
  - [x] interactive behavior tree for the story
    - two points in the narrative we get this issue, does not work with selector parallel as it should, check script demobt for example which does work...yet ours doesnt??? idk
    - [ ] include drawing in report
    - [x] attach human player controls to one character
- - [ ] see through prison door texture

 TIPS:
 - find all possible actions / gestures that can be performed here: